tuan188/MGiGen/README.md

 ```

 ### 1.2.
 List Template:

-The List Template shows a list of items in the UITableView or UICollectionView.
+The List Template shows a list of objects in the UITableView or UICollectionView.

 Copy the model to the pasteboard (clipboard) then run the command: